jpcamara/Goson/README.md

 As an example, we can set the default request hander to be based on Apache HTTPClient with this code:

-    org.jschema.rpc.RPCDefaults.setDefaultHandler(new org.jschema.rpc.ApacheHTTPClientCallHandler())
+    RPCDefaults.setDefaultHandler(new ApacheHTTPClientCallHandler())

-`ApacheHTTPClientCallHandler` is based on the Apache HTTPClient and is more advanced
-    than the default handler (for example, it supports https).
+`ApacheHTTPClientCallHandler` is based on the Apache HTTPClient and is more advanced than the default handler (for example, it supports `https`).

-Note that the Apache HTTPClient jar does not come with the Goson library and will need to be included separately for `ApacheHTTPClientCallHandler` to work.
+Note that the Apache HTTPClient jar does not ship with the Goson library and will need to be included separately for `ApacheHTTPClientCallHandler` to work.

 ## Publishing JSchema-RPC